Fontaineconsult/dansbookspublic/README.md

       *passlib

   ##### The following configurations were made:
+     The user account 'grader' was added and provided sudo access.
+     The psql database that the web application uses is called 'catalog'.

      Permissions:
         */home/grader/.ssh: 700
         */home/grader/.ssh/authorized_keys: 644
         *PasswordAuthentication: No
+        *Permitrootlogin: No

       Firewall (must be enabled):
         *SSH: 2200 (only)